-The ISO forecasts that both energy usage and peak demand will increase slightly in New England over the 10-year period.
+The ISO forecasts that both energy use and peak demand will increase in New England over the 10-year period.
 The primary factors for this increase are the additional energy and loads resulting from the new electrification forecast for electric vehicles (EVs) and air-source heat pumps (ASHPs).
 The ISO develops the gross long-term forecast for electricity demand using state and regional economic forecasts, years of weather history in New England, and the EV/ASHP forecasts.
 Results of both the ISO’s energy-efficiency (EE) forecast and solar photovoltaic (PV) forecast are applied to the gross forecast to develop a net long-term forecast.
 Since EE and PV reduce the amount of electricity consumers draw from the bulk power system, the net forecast represents actual grid demand.

 Gross forecast, not including EE, behind-the-meter PV:

 Net forecast, including latest EE, behind-the-meter PV forecasts: